ErrWare/Common-Citations/README.md

 # Using DBLP Sparql Engine For Great Results!

+You're a research student given a list of papers to read.
+But what background knowledge do you need to put them all into context?

-In this tutorial we show how to leverage DBLP's Sparql interface, released September 2024, to gather a list of citations from several articles of interest and see which ones they have in common.
+In this tutorial we show how to find the citations common to a given list of papers by querying DBLP's knowledge graph through their public SPARQL ([wikipedia](https://en.wikipedia.org/wiki/SPARQL)) endpoint.
+For those not in the know, [DBLP](https://dblp.org/) is the premier go-to premium platinum-standard database for computer science articles.

-These are the resources I used:
+These are the resources I used to develop this tutorial:

   1. DBLP's Sparql service blog post ([link](https://blog.dblp.org/2024/09/09/introducing-our-public-sparql-query-service/))
   2. DBLP Knowledge Graph tutorial ([link](https://github.com/dblp/kg/wiki/dblp-KG-Tutorial))